History

 In 1983 the Eppersons were living in Laguna Niguel when the Junior Olympics were scheduled to be played at UCLA.
 The natural flow had Bernice and now her husband Dave in the organization of the 1983 Junior Olympics.
 At this tournament the decision had been made that the Junior Olympics in 1984 was to take place in Rhode Island.
 Wink Davenport, the commissioner from California, was convinced that with the Olympics themselves being played in Los Angeles the California teams (representing 70% of the teams enrolled in the junior Olympics at that time from the West Coast) would be unwilling or unable to make the trip to Rhode Island.
 Therefore, Wink asked Bernice and Dave if they would consider running a tournament on the West Coast during the same time frame.
 Bernice and Dave agreed on the premise that they could use their own format that would allow for more play by all teams.
 This was the beginning of the Volleyball Festival format that allows equal amount of play for teams at all ability levels of the draw.
 Working with Santa Clara University as the girl’s site and with San Jose State University as the boys site; Bernice and Dave held the first Volleyball Festival in 1984.

-The expansion to the Sacramento Convention Center and Cal Expo has marked the beginning of a new era of The Volleyball Festival.
-In 2004 the Festival moved to Reno Nevada to take advantage of a newly enlarged Convention Center that held 75 courts that reduced the number of venues to only three.
-Again In 2009 when the Phoenix convention center was enlarged the Festival was able to move into a 107 court facility that would accommodate all of the Festival teams at one location with hotel and university dormitory space in the immediate neighborhood.
+In 2004, the Festival moved to Reno, Nevada to take advantage of a newly enlarged Convention Center that held 75 courts and reduced the number of playing venues to only three.
+After five years in Reno, the Festival moved the event to the newly expanded Phoenix Convention Center in 2009.
+This beautiful facility allows the Festival to utilize 107 courts in one location with hotel and university dorm space in the immediate neighborhood.

 The Volleyball Festival offers...